- Ages 0-12

 Yes, there is an onsite restaurant.

 Yes, STEAM - Museum of the GWR is wheelchair friendly and has accessible toilets.

-STEAM - Museum of the GWR has not told us if they are fully pushchair friendly.
+No, STEAM - Museum of the GWR have stated they are not pushchair friendly.

 STEAM - Museum of the GWR has not told us if they are dog friendly.